andymc903/last4j/README.md

 ###### A better Last.fm java client

-last4j is intended to be a better last.fm java client.
+last4j is intended to be a better last.fm client for java web apps and android applications.

 It does this by:
 * Being easily mockable